michavardy/personality/scenarios/stuck_in_elevator/validation_prompt_response.md

 prompt: where am i?
-response: you look around and see three other individuals in the elevator, one of them has a hand dolley, another has his hands on his head rocking back and forth, and the third is standing looking at you
+aiko: you are with us in the elevator, we're stuck

 prompt: aiko do you have a phone?
 response: yea, who should I call?